 I have a varied work background, starting in marketing with IBM, then spending several years as a fundraiser, including a year working at London Business School fundraising for a capital project.
 After having the children I spent time teaching ESOL and while we lived in the US, with no work permit, I kept myself busy writing a novel.
 I now work at Westlake Boys High School as Communications Manager.
 I particularly enjoy the collaboration between the two schools in music and drama activities and I really look forward to Westlake Girls having a performance and assembly space it can be proud of.

 I believe that members of the school Board should act as the voice of the school’s parents, representing their interests and the aspirations they have for their daughters.
 I aim to be approachable and take parents’ concerns seriously.
 I also believe that great teachers are key to providing a great education and that the Board plays a vital role in ensuring that the school employs the best possible staff and gives them the support and professional development opportunities they need.

 I welcomed the opportunity to join the Westlake Girls Board in 2011 having been a Trustee for four years at Primary level.
-Over these last 6 years I have seen the school go from strength to strength.
+Over these last 8 years I have seen the school go from strength to strength.
 I am a General Practitioner on the North Shore and I have lived on the Shore with my husband and family for 20 years.
 I have been involved with both Westlake schools for over 12 years with my son attending Westlake Boys and both daughters at Westlake Girls.
 The older two have successfully completed tertiary degrees, with a Westlake grounding behind them.
-My youngest daughter, Rosie Davison, is now in her first year at Otago University.
+My youngest daughter, Rosie Davison, is now at Otago University.